MannLabs/alphapepttools/README.md

 [badge-tests]: https://img.shields.io/github/actions/workflow/status/MannLabs/alphatools/test.yaml?branch=main
 [badge-docs]: https://img.shields.io/readthedocs/alphatools

-Search- and quantification-engine agnostic biological interpretation of proteomics data
+Search- and quantification-engine agnostic downstream processing of proteomics data

-## Example `alphatools` workflow with proteomics data
+## `alphatools` was made to make your life in proteomics easier!

-This notebook demonstrates core `alphatools` functionality for proteomics data loading, preprocessing and visualization.

 Functionalities are intended to be as close to pure python as possible, avoiding closed end-to-end implementations, which is reflected in several design choices: